crabmusket/haskell-simple-concurrency/src/tutorial.md

     selectNowOrTimeout :: Int -> [MVar a] -> IO (Maybe a)

 Well, that looks right.
-Notice how we inspected `result` by matching against thw two potential cases, where there was `Nothing` returned (i.e. the select timed out), and when there was `Just` some result.
+Notice how we inspected `result` by matching against the two potential cases, where there was `Nothing` returned (i.e. the select timed out), and when there was `Just` some result.

 Okay, now it's time to see how I actually define `selectNowOrTimeout`: